-Description This extrinsic function is used during KIDS installations.
-Use this function to create a checkpoint, in pre- or post-install routines.
-The checkpoint is stored in the

-INSTALL file (#9.7).

-Pre-and post-install checkpoints are stored separately, so you can use the same name for a pre- and post-install checkpoint if you wish.
+Reference Type Supported Category KIDS IA # 10141 Description nstallations-in Pre- or Post-install routines, this expoint.
+The checkpoint is stored in the INSTALL fil Pre-and post-install checkpoints are stored separately, so you can use the same name for a pre- and post-install checkpoint if you wish.
 Checkpoints created with this function from the pre-install routine are pre-install checkpoints; checkpoints created during the post-install routine are post-install checkpoints.

-You can use \$\$NEWCP^XPDUTL to create a checkpoint with or without a callback.
-You can also store a value for the parameter node, if you wish.

-Checkpoints created with callbacks have that callback automatically executed by KIDS during the appropriate phase of the installation.
+SNEWCP [^] XPDUTL to create a checkpoint with or can also store a value for the parameter node, if you Checkpoints created with callbacks have that callback automatically executed by KIDS during the appropriate phase of the installation.
 If the checkpoint is created during the pre-install routine, KIDS executes the callback as soon as the pre-install routine completes.
 If the callback is created during the post-install, KIDS executes the callback as soon as the post-install routine completes.
 If multiple checkpoints are created during the pre- or post-install routine, KIDS executes the callbacks (and completes the checkpoints) in the order the corresponding checkpoints were created.

-Checkpoints created without a callback cannot be executed by KIDS; instead, they provide a way for developers to store and retrieve information during the preinstall and post-install phases.
-Rather than storing information in a local or global variable, you can store information in a checkpoint parameter node and retrieve it (even if an installation is re-started).

-If the checkpoint you are trying to create already exists, the original parameter and callback will not be overwritten.
+Checkpoints created without a callback cannot be executed by KIDS; instead, they provide a way for developers to store and retrieve information during the pre- install and post-install phases.
+Rather than storing information in a local or global variable, you can store information in a checkpoint parameter node and retrieve it (even if an installation is re-started). nt you are trying to create already exists, the origin of be overwritten. al parameter and Format \$\$NEWCP^XPDUTL(name[,callback][,par_value]) Input Parameters name: (required) Checkpoint name. callback: (optional) Callback (^routine or tag^routine refere ence). par_value: (optional) Value to which the checkpoint paramet er is set.
+Output returns: Returns: Internal Entry Number (IEN)-Created connewly created or if checkpoint already ex Zero (0)-Error occurred while creating of the creating of ists.
+226 Kernel Developer's Guide Version 8.0 July 1995 Revised May 2013

-Format \$\$NEWCP^XPDUTL(name[,callback][,par\value])

-callback: (optional) Callback (^routine or tag^routine reference).

-par value: (optional) Value to which the checkpoint parameter is set.

-• Internal Entry Number (IEN)-Created checkpoint if newly created or if checkpoint already exists.

-• Zero (0)-Error occurred while creating checkpoint.

-Kernel July 1995

-Developer's Guide Revised September 2011

-Version 8.0